 Having a clear target customer means graphic designers, content writers, paid advertisers, and SEOs are all on the same page about who the content is aimed at and how to communicate your message in the most worthwhile way.
 It also makes it easier for any external marketing agencies or freelancers to access the information they need to produce more efficacious campaigns.

+71% of companies with documented persons exceeded revenue and lead goals while 37% are on target, and 25% miss them.
 By increasing efficiency across teams and having a more tailored and effective marketing campaign, you can prioritise your resources and increase the likelihood of conversions, ultimately boosting your ROI.

 Buyer personas are informed by data and there are a few ways you can acquire the necessary information to create your ideal customer’s identity: